-Acquisition of a dwelling
+51. Acquisition of a dwelling

-- (a) an interest in land is acquired from a person by compulsory process; - (b) the interest entitled the person to occupy a dwelling on the land; - (c) immediately before the acquisition the person was occupying the dwelling as his or her principal place of residence; and - (d) because of the acquisition, the person has ceased to be entitled to occupy the dwelling as his or her principal place of residence.
+- (1) This section applies where- - (a) an interest in land is acquired from a person by compulsory process; - (b) the interest entitled the person to occupy a dwelling on the land; - (c) immediately before the acquisition the person was occupying the dwelling as his or her principal place of residence; and - (d) because of the acquisition, the person has ceased to be entitled to occupy the dwelling as his or her principal place of residence.